K Sandwiches to reopen January 2018

 Linda Vista’s beloved K Sandwiches is scheduled to reopen on Jan.5 with a revamped interior and expanded menu.

-K Sanwiches opened at 7604 Linda Vista Rd in 2006, quickly becoming popular for their traditional Vietnamese Bahn mi sandwiches.
+K Sanwiches opened at 7604 Linda Vista Rd in 2006, quickly becoming popular for their traditional Vietnamese Bahn mi sandwiches, baguettes, and croissants.
 The shop was destroyed in a fire in 2015, causing $1.5 million dollars in damages.
-K Sandwiches has been under construction and closed since. (https://www.mesapress.com/opinion/2015/09/17/ode-to-k-sandwiches/).
+K Sandwiches has been closed and under construction since. (https://www.mesapress.com/opinion/2015/09/17/ode-to-k-sandwiches/).

 K Sandwiches is a family legacy.
 According to Fox 5 San Diego, Han Tran built the business from the ground up.
 The eatery is now run by his children, Man, Jennifer, and Natalie Tran.